What Is The Normal Blood Sugar Range

 Conversely, poor therapeutic balance requires multiple measurements, preferably 90 minutes after a meal, to assess the effect of given insulin.
 Thus, blood sugar is often measured three to four times a day.

-The baseline insulin dose prescribed by your doctor is considered as the starting point for the patient's insulin treatment, which is adjusted if necessary.
+The baseline insulin dose prescribed by your doctor is considered the starting point for the patient's insulin treatment, which is adjusted if necessary.
 A prerequisite for this approach is that the patient has the necessary knowledge to understand how insulin therapy works and how the body responds to various changes in treatment.

 If necessary, the patient can contact a diabetes nurse to help determine the correct dosage.
 At the next meal measurement or 90 minutes after a meal, the patient will receive an answer as to whether the previous insulin dose was appropriate.

 Daily blood glucose measurements are often the easiest way because then a routine is formed.
 Forgetting measurements is unlikely because they are related to meal insulin.
-With this method, diabetes is brought to a satisfactory control.
+With this method, diabetes is brought to satisfactory control.

 Patients with type 2 diabetes who are receiving insulin therapy should have their blood glucose measured daily in the morning before breakfast and possibly before other meals, especially if the treatment balance is not satisfactory.
-A type 2 diabetic treated with diet and exercise and/or tablets should measure the fasting value in the morning before breakfast each day.

 Blood sugar at bedtime

 In type 2 diabetes, the blood glucose level should preferably be less than 7 mmol / l.
 In type 2 diabetes, blood sugar rarely falls low at night if no insulin treatment is given.
-If in spite of everything, you are worried, you can put a few times on the clock to wake up and check your glucose in two to three countries at night.

 Are there other times when blood sugar needs to be measured?